 Some comments about Proposition~\ref{prop:weak_slater} are in order.
-First, the assumption that $g_\iota$ is ${\cal J}$-convex and $g_e$ is affine implies that $g$ is $\cK$-convex.
-Second, the Slater condition is in regards to a single point $\bar z\in\cH$, as opposed to condition \eqref{eq:gen_slater} which involves inequality \eqref{eq:gen_slater} at all pairs $(z,p)\in\cH\times\cK^*$.
-Third, (B4) can be replaced by the Slater-like assumption of Proposition~\ref{prop:weak_slater} since the former is implied by the latter.
-Actually, a slightly more involved analysis can be done to show that the assumption that $g_e$ is onto (which is part of the assumption of Proposition~\ref{prop:weak_slater}) can be removed at the expense of obtaining a weaker version of (B4), namely: inequality \eqref{eq:gen_slater} holds for every pair $(z,p) \in \cH \times ({\cal J}^* \times {\rm Im}\,\nabla g_e)$, instead of $(z,p) \in \cH \times ({\cal J}^* \times \r^t) = \cH \times \cK^*$.
-Finally, since the analysis of this paper can be easily adapted to this slightly weaker version of (B4), the Slater-like condition of Proposition~\ref{prop:weak_slater} without $g_e$ assumed to be onto (or equivalently, $\nabla g_e$ to have full column rank) can be used in place of (B4) in order to guarantee that all of the results derived in this paper for NL-IAPIAL hold.
+First, if $g_\iota$ is ${\cal J}$-convex and $g_e$ is affine, then $g$ is $\cK$-convex.
+Second, the Slater condition is in regard to a single point $\bar z\in\cH$, as opposed to condition \eqref{eq:gen_slater} which involves inequality \eqref{eq:gen_slater} at all pairs $(z,p)\in\cH\times\cK^*$.
+Third, (A4) can be replaced by the Slater-like assumption of Proposition~\ref{prop:weak_slater} when ${\cal K}={\cal J}\times\{0\}$ since the former is equivalent to the latter in this case.
+Actually, a slightly more involved analysis can be done to show that the assumption that $g_e$ is onto (which is part of the assumption of Proposition~\ref{prop:weak_slater}) can be removed at the expense of obtaining a weaker version of (A4), namely: inequality \eqref{eq:gen_slater} holds for every pair $(z,p) \in \cH \times ({\cal J}^* \times {\rm Im}\,\nabla g_e)$, instead of $(z,p) \in \cH \times ({\cal J}^* \times \r^t) = \cH \times \cK^*$.
+Finally, since the analysis of this paper can be easily adapted to this slightly weaker version of (A4), the Slater-like condition of Proposition~\ref{prop:weak_slater} without $g_e$ assumed to be onto (or equivalently, $\nabla g_e$ to have full column rank) can be used in place of (A4) in order to guarantee that all of the results derived in this paper for NL-IAPIAL hold.

-We now briefly discuss the notion of an approximate solution of \eqref{eq:main_prb} that is sought after by the NL-IAPIAL method.
-It is well-known that a necessary condition for a point $z^{*}$ to be a local minimum of \eqref{eq:main_prb} is that there exists a multiplier $p^*\in\cK^*$ that satisfies the conditions
+Under assumptions (A1)--(A4), it can be shown that: (i) a necessary condition for a point $z^{*}$ to be a local minimum of \eqref{eq:main_prb} is that there exists a multiplier $p^*\in\cK^*$ satisfying